 The phone as a tool is pretty impressive.
 Information, human connection, insight and enlightenment at my finger tips.
 Am I using it impressively?

 I like my podcasts.
 I find having my work email on hand annoying useful.
 I have a 2 mediation apps.
-I even use of of them.
+I even use one of them.
 I have a yoga app that I've never opened.
 I deleted FB off my phone to make the access slightly less intuitive.
 I don't allow any notifications.
 I live for my fitbit dashboard at the moment.
 I have met 2 actual people from IG-land and they are both great.

-When I leave my phone in another room.
-One of my children brings it to me because it's place, as far as they are concerned, is in my hand.
+When I leave my phone in another room, one of my children brings it to me because its place, as far as they are concerned, is in my hand.
 A long series of shameful photos with my girls when they were young has me pensively squinting at my phone in the background.
 I don't even look happy.

 I like my phone.
 I enjoy my phone.
 I also think that the more I use it- the more it drains the fun out of my real life.
 But I'm not kicking the habit?
 And most of us aren't.
 Why?

 My best hours are the hours when I am not looking at the magic mirror.
 When I leave the leash at home and feel completely free because no one can ask me to grab something from the supermarket on my way home.
 No amount of likes on my latest picture is as good as when I forget I even have a phone.